125 Basis Points in Four Cuts

 Monthly Saving ₹3,872

 Meera saves ₹3,872 per month.
-Over the remaining 18 years of her loan, that compounds into approximately ₹7.34 lakh in total interest saved — without making a single prepayment or doing anything except benefiting from the rate-cut cycle.
+Over the remaining 18 years of her loan, that compounds into approximately ₹7.34 lakh in total interest saved, without any prepayment or doing anything except benefiting from the rate-cut cycle.
 On a ₹75 lakh loan, the same calculation yields a monthly saving of approximately ₹5,800 and total savings of ₹13.94 lakh.
 Use Yieldora's Home Loan EMI Calculator to run your own exact numbers.

 How to switch from MCLR to EBLR: Contact your bank and ask to convert your loan to an EBLR-linked product.
 Most banks charge a one-time conversion fee of approximately ₹5,000 plus GST.
 Per RBI Pre-payment Charges Directions 2025, there are no penalties for switching.
 If your remaining tenure is more than 10 years, the interest saving from the switch will almost always exceed the conversion fee within the first year itself.

-Why Your EMI Has Not Changed — and What to Do Right Now
+Why Your EMI Has Not Changed, and What to Do Now

-If your home loan was taken after October 2019 and your EMI has not come down meaningfully since early 2025, there are three likely reasons:
+For EBLR-linked loans taken after October 2019 where the EMI has not dropped meaningfully since early 2025, three things are likely responsible:

 1. Your bank has not completed the quarterly reset yet.
 EBLR resets happen every 90 days.
 If the last cut was December 2025, your reset may land in March or April 2026.
 Check your loan account statement for the "rate revision date."